The SandTrap Audio Story

 isolating surface is particularly well suited for the $600 to $800

 per pair speaker category.
 My isolating sub-baffle will

 squeeze enough improved performance to compete with much more

 To my surprise, they were still listening.
 So, I

-And I would offer the baffles at a retail price that will make
+continued.
+I would offer this solution at a price that will